dandi/handbook/docs/40_initialization.md

 ## GitHub

-You'll need to create a GitHub Organization with your DANDI fork.
+You'll need to create a GitHub Organization where you can fork the DANDI repositories.
 [See here for documentation to create a GitHub organization](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch)

 ##### Initialize your OAuth App